5anthosh/fcal/README.md

 ### Using expression

-You can change state of expression , reevaluate it
+You can change state of expression , re evaluate it

 ```js
 const { Fcal } = require('fcal');